Hong Kong Sheng Kung Hui: History and origin

 Sheng Kung Hui was founded in British Hong Kong in 1843, following the Treaty of Nanking.
 The first colonial chaplain was Vincent John Stanton.
 The first Chinese church, St. Stephen's Church, was founded in 1865.
-From then onwards, in the course of development of the Anglican Church in Hong Kong and Macao, churches continued to grow and witnessed the establishment of the Diocese of Victoria (維多利亞教區) in 1849 under the See of Canterbury; the establishment of the Kong Yuet Diocese (港粵教區) under the Province of the Chung Hua Sheng Kung Hui (中華聖公會) in 1913, which ran in parallel with the Diocese of Victoria, until it resolved in 1951; and the birth of the Diocese of Hong Kong and Macao (港澳教區) in 1951, which was subsequently completely separated from the national Chung Hua Sheng Kung Hui.
+From then onwards, in the course of development of the Anglican Church in Hong Kong and Macao, churches continued to grow and witnessed the establishment of the Diocese of Victoria (維多利亞教區) in 1849 under the See of Canterbury; the establishment of the Kong Yuet Diocese (港粵教區) under the province of the Chung Hua Sheng Kung Hui in 1913, which ran in parallel with the Diocese of Victoria, until it resolved in 1951; and the birth of the Diocese of Hong Kong and Macao in 1951, which was subsequently completely separated from the national Chung Hua Sheng Kung Hui.

-In the 40th Synod of the Diocese held in December 1991, it was resolved that steps were to be taken to expand the Diocese into a province and eventually in 1998, the Province of Hong Kong Sheng Kung Hui was established.
+In the 40th Synod of the Diocese held in December 1991, it was resolved that steps were to be taken to expand the Diocese into a province and eventually in 1998, the province of Hong Kong Sheng Kung Hui was established.